ppy/osu-wiki/wiki/Tournaments/oSEAT/3/en.md

 2. If you cannot make it for the scheduled time, please contact your opponent and agree on a new timing before notifying the Scheduler at least **24 hours (one day)** before both the originally scheduled time and the new time.
 A screenshot of your conversation with your opponent regarding the change in time will need to be provided as proof.
 3. Late reschedules are subject to referee availability and may not be honored.
 4. if your opponent does not respond to your reschedule request within 48 hours, notify a scheduler.
 You will be allowed to choose a new timing of your choice for the match.
-   - You will have to attempt to make contact via both Discord and osu! forum PM
+   - You will have to attempt to make contact via both Discord and osu! forum PM.

-### Match Proceedings
+### Match proceedings

 1. Before each match (except in group stages), both players are allowed to choose and play an osu! standard warmup with song length (not drain time) shorter than **4 minutes**.
 2. After warmups, both players will `!roll`.